UChicagoPhysics/CodingClub/StarterKit/README.md

 * Anaconda: https://www.anaconda.com/

 This is easy to use on almost any operating system.
+Note: `conda` is available through both Anaconda and Miniconda; while both work, we will assume Anaconda throughout as that comes with all of the packages we will use and doesn't require the use of the command line interface (CLI).

 ### macOS

 https://conda.io/docs/user-guide/install/macos.html

 Apple packages most tools you would want through `terminal.app`, found in the `~/Applications/Utilities/` folder.
-While you don't need to do use the command line interface (CLI) for most tasks, it offers a significant amount of power and flexibility and so can be valuable to learn.
+While you don't need to do use the CLI for most tasks, it offers a significant amount of power and flexibility and so can be valuable to learn.

 Once you've installed Anaconda, you should be able to open up a terminal and type:
 ```conda --version```